RestDB/codehooks-auth/README.md

 # codehooks-auth
-Open source client app authentication for Codehooks.io REST API backends.
+Open source authentication library for Codehooks.io REST API backends.

-**codehooks-auth** is a library that provides easy-to-use authentication functionality for Codehooks.io REST API backends.
+**codehooks-auth** is a library that provides easy-to-use authentication functionality for Codehooks.io REST API backends (and any client side web app).
 It supports various authentication methods, including one time password authentication and OAuth (Google and Github).

 The **codehooks-auth** library aims to provide a simple and easy to use alternative for those who prefer not to use commercial providers or for those who need more control over the authentication process.

->Note: Codehooks.io supports leading JWT based authentication providers like [Auth0.com](https://auth0.com) and [Clerk.com](https://clerk.com).
+>Note: Codehooks.io also supports leading JWT based authentication providers like [Auth0.com](https://auth0.com) and [Clerk.com](https://clerk.com).

 ## Features

 - Easy integration with Codehooks.io apps
+- Easy integration with any client side web app
 - Support for one time password authentication
 - OAuth support (Google and Github)
 - JWT-based access and refresh tokens